thearyanahmed/api-router/README.md

 ```

 ###
-the , catch and finally or success, error, endsWith!
+the, catch and finally or success, error, endsWith!
 All of them gives us a callback with the response data, and more!

 ```node
 ...